conradhuebler/curcuma/README.md

 ```
 with {X, Y, Z} being the initial anchor position for the substrat.

 After docking a PseudoFF optimisation of the docking position will be performed, where the Lennard-Jones-Potential between both structures is calculated.
+XTB is then used to preoptimise the unique docking structures and the results are filtered using ConfScan and the template based reordering approach.

 ## Conformation Filter
 Curcuma has some conformation filter based on energy, rmsd, rotation constants and rank limitation.
 As some structures may be identic, yet can not be aligned due to atom ordering, depending on the difference of the energy and rotational constants and the rmsd, automatic reordering in rmsd calculation will be performed.